ilyasergey/YSC2229/source/week-08_using_git.rst

 Managing and Testing OCaml Projects
 ===================================

-As our developments keeps growing, we will naturally build on the data structures and will reuse the algorithms developed and studied in the previous parts of this course.
+As our algorithmic development keeps growing, we will be building on the data structures and will reuse the algorithms developed and studied in the previous parts of this course.
 To do so smoothly, you are encouraged to master the `git` version control systems, and host your project provided by the `GitHub <https://github.com/>`_ site.
 For instance, all the data structures for Weeks 1-6 of this course, as well as an example project making use of them, are now available on GitHub:

 * Week 1-6 libraries: https://github.com/ilyasergey/ysc2229-part-one
 * Example project: https://github.com/ilyasergey/ysc2229-examples